Mill Park - South

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents enjoy good transport accessibility, with an average distance of 204 meters to the nearest stop.
-Service frequency across all routes averages 901 trips per day, translating to approximately 140 weekly trips per individual stop.
+Across all routes, service frequency averages 901 trips per day, which translates to approximately 140 weekly trips per individual stop.

 Frequently Asked Questions - Transport